peter-mouland/42/09/Slides.md

 * **A**vailability - ensuring systems and data are available to authorized users when they need it

 <aside>
 Availability is often not seen as a security concern, but it really is.
 As a specific example, OCSP (Online Certificate Status Protocol) is the replacement for Certificate Revocation Lists which grew too large to be of any use - by the time you finished downloading a CRL, it was out of date.
-OCSP allows for example, browsers to check if a certificate is still valid or not.
+OCSP allows for example, browsers to check if a certificate is still trustworthy or not.
 If the OCSP service is unavailable, the browser can't be sure if the cert is trustworthy.
 What happens then?
 Does it continue anyway with a potentially compromised certificate, or does it fail hard and deny service to the user.
 Most browsers do the former.

 In a much more general sense, the security of a business depends on its systems being available.
 The future of an ecommerce site for example, will not be very certain if its systems are down and customer can't buy things.
 </aside>